Vyral/mark-ramey/_posts/2021-02-19-tips-for-avoiding-probate-squabbles.md

 {% include pullquote.html %}

 If there had been a power of attorney and a healthcare surrogate, that conflict could be avoided.
 Also, establishing a prenate guardian could help avoid these issues.
-This is essentially where you say, “If I have to have a guardian, I want Xperson to do it.”
+This is essentially where you say, “If I have to have a guardian, I want X person to do it.”
 This arrangement creates a presumption that can eliminate family squabbles.

 **For the complete list of solutions to these kinds of issues, watch our full video [here.](https://themarkrameygroup.com/probate/){: target="_blank" rel="noopener"}** Ultimately, these solutions can help bring peace to a family and save them significant amounts of money.